guozanhua/NatCam-iOS-Native/README.md

 # Note
 - This demo works only on iOS.
 For Android, you must manually compile the native sources with the Android NDK.
-- This demo requires Unity 5.3.
+- This demo requires Unity 5.3 and up.